-All requests must be in writing and submitted to the Assistant Dean at least five (5) business days before the event.
+All requests must be in writing and submitted to the Dean of Students at least five (5) business days before the event.

 Effective January 1, 2021, the Alabama Community College System Board of Trustees adopts this policy to comply with ACT 2019-396 of the Alabama Legislature.